ghargrove/hangman/README.md

 - ✅ Remaining guess count
 - ✅ Pop up to let you know the outcome of the game
 - ✅ Reset game button
+- ✅ Track number of wins and losses
 - ✅ Responsive

 ## 🔨 Development